Lady Katherine Grey

-A granddaughter of Henry VIII's sister Mary, she emerged as a prospective successor to her cousin, Elizabeth I of England, before incurring Queen Elizabeth's wrath by secretly marrying Edward Seymour, 1st Earl of Hertford.
+A granddaughter of Henry VIII's sister Mary, she emerged as a prospective successor to her cousin, Elizabeth I, before incurring Queen Elizabeth's wrath by secretly marrying Edward Seymour, 1st Earl of Hertford.
 Arrested after the Queen was informed of their clandestine marriage, Katherine (as Lady Hertford) lived in captivity until her death, having borne two sons in the Tower of London.

 Family and claim to the throne

-Lady Katherine was born on 25 August 1540 at Bradgate Park, near Leicester, the second surviving daughter of Henry Grey, 1st Duke of Suffolk, by his marriage to Lady Frances Brandon.
+Lady Katherine was born on 25 August 1540 at Bradgate House, near Leicester, the second surviving daughter of Henry Grey, Duke of Suffolk, by his marriage to Lady Frances Brandon.
 She was the younger sister of Lady Jane Grey and elder sister of Lady Mary Grey.
 Katherine Grey's maternal grandparents were Charles Brandon, 1st Duke of Suffolk, and Mary Tudor, Dowager Queen of France, youngest surviving daughter of Henry VII and Elizabeth of York.

 Through their grandmother, the Grey sisters had a close claim in the line of succession to the English throne.
-They were preceded in the line of succession only by Henry VIII's three children – Prince Edward, Lady Mary and Lady Elizabeth – and the descendants of Princess Margaret, the elder daughter of Henry VII and Queen Consort of Scotland, after 1542 represented by Mary, Queen of Scots.
+They were preceded in the line of succession only by Henry VIII's three children – Prince Edward, Lady Mary, and Lady Elizabeth – and the descendants of Princess Margaret, the elder daughter of Henry VII and Queen Consort of Scotland, after 1542 represented by Mary, Queen of Scots.
 However, Henry VIII had excluded the Scottish regal line from the English succession in his Will, placing the Grey sisters next-in-line after his own children.